-To be eligible to participate in an activity, students must be in attendance by 9:30 a.m..
-Students who are absent from school on Friday may participate in Saturday or Sunday activities only with a note from his/her doctor explaining the student's absence that clears participation demands.
-A student who has received a failing grade in any course as a direct result of the attendance policy shall not be eligible to participate in interscholastic athletics for the following marking period.
+To be eligible to participate in an activity, students must be in attendance by 9:30 a.m.
+Students who are absent from school on Friday may participate on Saturday or Sunday.

 MAKE-UP WORK

 Students who are absent for excused reasons are responsible for the completion of all missed work within a reasonable amount of time, the rule of thumb being the student will receive the same number of days to make up the assignment that were missed due to absence.
 It is the student's responsibility to discuss missed work with each teacher and schedule make-up tests, quizzes or assignments upon his/her return to school.